-Signature Pages DRUG TESTING - CHEMICAL IMPAIRMENT I have read the information on the drug screening policies provided to me in the Professional Nursing (LPN-RN) MPI-HB.
-I understand the policies and procedures and agree to abide by the requirements.
-I consent to random and reasonable cause drug testing and reasonable cause alcohol testing as a condition of my participation in the Professional Nursing (LPN-RN) program.
-Print Name Signature / CONFIDENTIALITY STATEMENT The undersigned hereby acknowledges his/her responsibility under applicable Federal law and the Agreement between The School Board of Lee County, Florida, and any healthcare facility at which I may do training to keep confidential any information regarding the healthcare facility patients, as well as all confidential information of the healthcare facility.
+Signature Pages I have read the inform Nursing (LPN-RN) M the requirements.
+I c PI-HB.
+I understand the onsent to random and re T ning policies provided to me in the Professional policies and procedures and agree to abide by asonable cause drug testing and reasonable rticipation in the Professional Nursing (LPN-RN) Print Name Signature // Date CONFIDENTIALITY STATEMENT The undersigned hereby acknowledges his/her responsibility under applicable Federal law and the Agreement between The School Board of Lee County, Florida, and any healthcare facility at which I may do training to keep confidential any information regarding the healthcare facility patients, as well as all confidential information of the healthcare facility.
 The undersigned agrees, under penalty of law, not to reveal to any person or persons except authorized clinical staff and associated personnel any specific information regarding any patient, and further agrees not to reveal to any third party any confidential information of the healthcare facility except as required by law.
-Print Name Signature / STATEMENT OF UNDERSTANDING AND ACKNOWLEDGMENT I have reviewed the Fort Myers Technical College Student Handbook, Adult Code of Conduct, and the Professional Nursing (LPN-RN) program MPI-HB.
+Print Name Signature // Date STATEMENT OF UNDERSTANDING AND ACKNOWLEDGMENT I have reviewed the Fort Myers Technical College Student Handbook, Adult Code of Conduct, and the Professional Nursing (LPN-RN) program MPI-HB.
 I have read and understand the policies of the Technical Centers and the Professional Nursing (LPN-RN) program including policies for Student Conduct, Student Progress, Drug Screening, Clinical Performance, and all other rules and standards presented.
-Technical Centers and the failure to fulfill these respor ibilities as a student to follow all s Professional Nursing (LPN-RN) p nsibilities may result in my being a probation or withdrawal from my orogram.
-I understand that my asked to leave class or a clinical Print Name Signature /
+I acknowledge my responsibilities as a student to follow all standards and rules of the Technical Centers and the Professional Nursing (LPN-RN) program.
+I understand that my failure to fulfill these responsibilities may result in my being asked to leave class or a clinical facility and/or may re sult in probation or witho Irawal from my program.
+Print Name Signature Date